 The GCSA Senate

-The Student Senate is a part of the Student Government and is the legislative branch of the Gordon College Student Association.
+The Student Senate is a part of the Student Government and serves as the legislative branch of the Gordon College Student Association (GCSA).
 The Senate governs the association in a way that represents and serves the best interests of the student body.
-The Senate currently has 10 elected positions, 9 representing each Residence Hall, and one representing commuting students.
-The Senate’s powers and responsibilities are defined by the GCSA Constitution and Handbook.
-This includes both the governing control of GCSA internally, as well as serving as the representative voice of the student body.
-Some of the Senate’s annual tasks include: evaluating and voting on GCSA club budget proposals, granting charters to new student organizations, nominating and confirming candidates for positions within GCSA, championing initiatives to improve the student experience at Gordon.
+The Senate is composed of eight elected representatives, with two senators from each class year.
+The powers and responsibilities of the Senate are defined by the GCSA Constitution and Bylaws.
+These include both the internal governance of GCSA and the role of representing the collective voice of the student body.
+Each year, the Senate undertakes key responsibilities such as evaluating and voting on GCSA club budget proposals, granting charters to new student organizations, nominating and confirming candidates for positions within GCSA, and championing initiatives that enhance the student experience at Gordon College.

 Responsibilities and Duties of GCSA Senators